-The herbs are sourced from all over the world and tested in a lab for activity and purity.
-Only the best herbs were chosen for the final formula.
-These herbs have medically proven activity against candida and many strains of pathogenic bacteria and parasites.
+The ingredients are sourced from all over the world and tested in our lab for activity and purity.
+Only the best antimicrobials were chosen for the final formula.
+These compounds have medically proven activity against candida and many strains of pathogenic bacteria and parasites.

-Gymnema Sylvestre has been added to Microfase and has been typically used for the treatment of obesity and diabetes.
-As a matter of fact, a study in 2007 which was published in the Journal of Biochem Nutrition, found the acids in the herb prevent the binding of carbohydrates to the receptors in the intestine and hence, the carbs are passed in the stool.
-Without the absorption of carbs into the blood stream, there is no blood sugar spike and no build up of fat cells from the storage of the excess sugar.2
+Gymnema Sylvestre, a component of Microfase, has been typically used for the treatment of obesity and diabetes.
+As a matter of fact, a study in 2007 which was published in the Journal of Clinical Biochemistry and Nutrition, found the acids in the herb prevent the binding of carbohydrates to the receptors in the intestine and hence, the carbs are passed directly into the stool.
+Without the absorption of carbs into the blood stream, there is no blood sugar spike and no build up of fat cells from the storage of the excess sugar.1

-It also helps to prevent cavities and has been used to treat asthma, eye problems, inflammation and does possess antimicrobial properties.
+It also helps to prevent cavities, has been used to treat asthma, eye problems, inflammation and does possesses antimicrobial properties.

-Most importantly, this study done in 2013, found Gymnema Sylvestra inhibited candida albicans spores from shifting to the pathogenic hyphael form.
-Candida yeast is much easier to kill in the spore form verses the hyphael pathogenic form.
+Most importantly, this study done in 2013 found Gymnema Sylvestra inhibited Candida albicans from shifting from the yeast form to the pathogenic hyphael form.
+Candida yeast is much easier to kill in the yeast form verses the hyphael pathogenic form.

-It also showed this same ability on the fungi Aspergillus fumigatus.
-It was found to be non toxic to human and mamalian cells.3
+It also showed this ability prevent spores from shifting to hyphae in the fungi Aspergillus fumigatus.
+It was found to be non toxic to human and mamalian cells.2

 Berberine Sulfate typically comes from oregon grape root or the barberry plant.
-It has been typically used for eczema, gall bladder complaints, hepatitis b, gastritis and diarrhea.
-I added it to Microfase because it repeatedly tests well for Fluconazole resistant yeasts, which is a problem I see way to often.
+It has been typically used for eczema, gall bladder complaints, hepatitis B, gastritis and diarrhea.
+I added it to Microfase because it repeatedly tests well for Fluconazole resistant yeasts, which is a problem I see way too often.

-Front Microbiol published in Sept of 2016, that beberine was tested in combination with Fluconazole on candida tropicalis.
-It was determined that berberine significantly reduced the ability of c tropicalis to resist the fluconazole.7
+Front Microbiol published in Sept of 2016, that berberine was tested in combination with Fluconazole on Candida tropicalis.
+It was determined that berberine significantly reduced the ability of C. tropicalis to resist the fluconazole.6

-Berberine was also found to be an effective agent against pathogenic e coli as well as candida, which proves it is antimicrobial.8
+Berberine was also found to be an effective agent against pathogenic E. coli as well as Candida, which proves it is antimicrobial.7

 Berberine is also one of the compounds that is always tested on the stool tests I recommend.
 It usually rates high for effectiveness against both yeast and many strains of pathogenic bacteria.
 I felt this was a must have herb to add to Microfase.

-In May of 2000 it was determined that a 6 week daily course of oregano could kill infections caused by the enteric parasites Blastocystis hominis, Entamoeba hartmanni and Endolimax nana.9 Symptoms associated with the infection are diarrhea, constipation, nausea, abdominal cramps, bloating, excessive gas, and anal itching.10 According to studies from Denmark, most cases of the infection appear to become diagnosed as irritable bowel syndrome.11 It has been estimated that 25% of the population in the United States is infected with this parasite.
+In May of 2000, a report showed that a 6 week daily course of oregano could kill infections caused by the enteric parasites Blastocystis hominis, Entamoeba hartmanni and Endolimax nana.8 Symptoms associated with the infection are diarrhea, constipation, nausea, abdominal cramps, bloating, excessive gas, and anal itching.9 According to studies from Denmark, most cases of the infection appear to become diagnosed as irritable bowel syndrome.10 It has been estimated that 25% of the population in the United States is infected with this parasite.
 I don't doubt the 25% estimate, because I see Blastocystis hominis infections on stool test results all the time.

 A published study in 2010 tested oregano oil on C. albicans, C. parapsilosis, C. krusei, C. lusitaniae, and C. dubliniensis.
-The oregano analysis showed 4-terpineol (47.95%), carvacrol (9.42%), thymol (8.42%) and ?-terpineol (7.57%).
-The results suggested that a well blended oregano formula, not heavily weighted to carvacrol like most formulas, may represent an alternative treatment for candidiasis.12
+The oregano analysis showed 4-terpineol (47.95%), carvacrol (9.42%), thymol (8.42%) and terpineol (7.57%).
+The results suggested that a well blended oregano formula, not heavily weighted to carvacrol like most formulas, may represent an alternative treatment for candidiasis.11

-The antifungal activity of essential oils obtained from oregano, cinnamon, Mexican oregano, thyme, sage, rosemary, basil, and ginger were assessed against Candida glabrata.
+The anti-fungal activity of essential oils obtained from oregano, cinnamon, Mexican oregano, thyme, sage, rosemary, basil, and ginger were assessed against Candida glabrata.
 In addition, 30 fluconazole-susceptible C. glabrata isolates were also tested.
 Thyme, sage, rosemary, basil and ginger essential oils showed no antifungal activity.
-Both the oregano and Mexican oregano essential oils showed high levels of antifungal activity against the fluconazole-susceptible C. glabrata group, whereas the cinnamon essential oil showed the best antifungal activity against fluconazole-resistant C. glabrata.15
+Both the oregano and Mexican oregano essential oils showed high levels of anti-fungal activity against the fluconazole-susceptible C. glabrata group, whereas the cinnamon essential oil showed the best anti-fungal activity against fluconazole-resistant C. glabrata.14

-A recent 2017 study found that cinnamon extract was active against fourteen gram-positive and gram-negative bacteria strains tested, including some antibiotic-resistant strains.
-It along with oregano extract were also effective against the H1N1 and HSV1 viruses and six different candida strains.
-It was suggested that cinnamon extract would possibly work well for pnuemonia causing S. pneumoniae as well.16
+Recently, a research article published in 2017 found that cinnamon extract was active against fourteen gram-positive and gram-negative bacteria strains tested, including some antibiotic-resistant strains.
+It along with oregano extract were also effective against the H1N1 and HSV1 viruses and six different Candida strains.
+It was suggested that cinnamon extract would possibly work well for pneumonia causing S. pneumoniae as well.15

-Just like bacterial sepsis, candida in the blood stream is most often a death sentence if not treated promptly with high powered prescription drugs.
+Just like bacterial sepsis, Candida in the blood stream is most often a death sentence if not treated promptly with high powered prescription drugs.
 In 2016, a study was done to determine if cinnamon oil would be effective for these types of infections caused by C. albicans, C. parapsilosis, and C. tropicalis.
-Cinnamon was found to be effective against 50% of the various candida substrains, and 55% effective against c krusei.17
+Cinnamon was found to be effective against 50% of the various Candida substrains, and 55% effective against C. krusei.16

-Grapefruit Seed Extract, GSE, has a long history as an antifungal and microbiocidal.
-In 2001 it was determined that GSE had antifungal activity on over 200 candida albicans strains and 4 candida spp strains isolated from patients with candidiasis symptoms.
-The study also showed it had low activity against dermatophytes and moulds.18
+Grapefruit Seed Extract, GSE, has a long history as an anti-fungal and microbiocidal.
+In 2001 it was determined that GSE had anti-fungal activity on over 200 Candida albicans strains and 4 Candida spp strains isolated from patients with candidiasis symptoms.
+The study also showed it had low activity against dermatophytes and moulds.17

-In 2004 it was determined that GSE had antimicrobial activity against 20 bacterial and 10 yeast strains with the strongest effects against Salmonella enteritidis.19
+In 2004 it was determined that GSE had antimicrobial activity against 20 bacterial and 10 yeast strains with the strongest effects against Salmonella enteritidis.18

-In 2012 GSE showed potent anti-fungal activity against S. cerevisiae, which I occasionally see on stool test results.
-It induced cell death by destroying mitochondrial 60 S ribosomal protein, L14-A, and prevented the conversion of pantothenic acid to coenzyme A (CoA).20
+In 2012 GSE showed potent anti-fungal activity against S. cerevisiae, which I quite often see on stool test results.
+It induced cell death by destroying mitochondrial 60 S ribosomal protein, L14-A, and prevented the conversion of pantothenic acid to coenzyme A (CoA).19

 According to the Encyclopedia of Herbs, Neem leaf has been used to reduce inflammation, clearing toxins, and lowering fevers.
 It destroys a wide range of parasitic organisms and is insecticidal.
 It has been used internally for malaria, tuberculosis, arthritis, rheumatism, and intestinal worms.
 Externally it works well for ringworm, eczema, lice, fungal infections, and muscle and joint pain.